 1. Custom dApp Development

 The skilled web3 developers at Webisoft excel in Rust, Solidity, Golang, and frameworks like Substrate and Brownie.
-With a focus on interoperability, security, and scalability, they create tailored web3 applications that meet specific client requirements.
+With a focus on interoperability, security, and scalability, they create personalized web3 applications that meet specific client requirements.

 2. DeFi Development

-Enterprises can benefit from DeFi consulting and end-to-end development services offered by Webisoft.
-Their dedicated DeFi developers specialize in building custom DeFi solutions, including DeFi dApps, layer2 solutions, automated market makers (AMM), non-custodial wallets, and DeFi exchanges across multiple blockchains.
+Our dedicated DeFi developers specialize in building custom DeFi solutions.
+Those include DeFi dApps, layer2 solutions, automated market makers (AMM), non-custodial wallets, and DeFi exchanges across multiple blockchains.

 3. Metaverse Development

-Webisoft pioneers futuristic metaverse development by harnessing the power of blockchain, AR, VR, 3D reconstruction, and emerging technologies.
-Their web3 developers create immersive 3D spaces, NFT marketplaces, and other components that generate real business value within metaverse environments.
+Our web3 developers create immersive 3D spaces, NFT marketplaces, and other components that generate real business value within metaverse environments.

 4. NFT Marketplace